Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 # Channel Divinity: Unseen Strike
 Starting at 2nd level, you can use your Channel Divinity to strike with supernatural precision.

-When you make a melee weapon attack while invisible, you can use your Channel Divinity to automatically hit and treat the attack as a critical hit.
+When you make a weapon attack while invisible, you can use your Channel Divinity to automatically hit and treat the attack as a critical hit.
 You must declare the use of this feature before making the attack roll.

 # Blend in Darkness
 Starting at 6th level, you become engulfed in shadows.
 You can attempt to hide even when you are only lightly obscured by natural or magical darkness.